+- 223.AFI

+Image: Comparison of the second second

-6. Click Fuse Selected Images.
+- 6. Click Fuse Selected Images.
 This creates an AFI.
-ImageScope opens the AFI and displays it in the main window:
+The AFI opens in the main window:

-When you close ImageScope and return to eSlide Manager, you see the AFI listed in the eSlide list:
+When you close Aperio ImageScope and return to Aperio eSlide Manager, you see the AFI listed in the eSlide list.
 The AFI is indicated by the symbol.